Definition of Closed-End Fund

 - Helpful in taking a logical decision: The money of investors in safe and locked until the maturity date which provides more time to take a logical decision by the manager.

 - Transparent pricing: It has a simplified pricing policy.
 The price of a closed-end fund fluctuates as per the supply and demand, as well as the dynamic values of its portfolio’s holdings.

 - High fees of fund managers: The involvement of fund managers increases the operational cost of the fund and thereby reduces the returns of the investors.

 - Involvement of intermediaries: The closed-end funds can be purchased only through the brokers or intermediaries which increases its actual cost by way of commission due to the involvement of the middlemen between the investors and the funds.

 - Limited time for entry: In closed-end funds, the entry into the funds is limited since the investors can only enter until the initial subscription is open.

-- Less liquidity: The investors have less liquidity in these funds as the units can only be sold on the stock exchange and not presented for redemption until the maturity of the units.
+- Less liquidity: The investors have less liquidity in these funds as the units can only be sold on the stock exchange and are not presented for redemption until the maturity of the units.

 Thus by the above study, we can conclude that the closed-end fund proves to be very useful.
-It can be defined as the professionally managed funds having a defined portfolio the capital of which is raised through an initial public offering (IPO) and it can only be traded in the secondary market.
-The closed-end funds provide the facilities of investment in other funds, flexibility, more profit and it is also helpful in making logical decisions.
+It can be defined as professionally managed funds having a defined portfolio the capital of which is raised through an initial public offering (IPO) and it can only be traded in the secondary market.
+The closed-end funds provide the facilities of investment in other funds, flexibility, and more profit and it is also helpful in making logical decisions.
 It has some cons like high fees, rapid changes, and involvement of intermediaries but if we compare the pros and cons of closed-end funds we can find its advantages outshining its disadvantages.